nasa/delta/delta/config/README.md

    use too much disk space.
  * `checkpoints`: Configure saving of checkpoint networks to mlflow, in case something goes wrong or to compare networks from different stages of training.
-   * `frequency`: Frequency in batches to save a checkpoint.
+   * `frequency`: Frequency in epochs to save a checkpoint.
 Networks can require a fair amount of disk space, so don't save too often.
    * `only_save_latest`: If true, only keep the network file from the most recent checkpoint.